Get Started

 One caveat: often, you can go to your supplier, and they will be open to questions regarding your desired outcome.
 However, if you go to your supplier with a list of investigative questions, their walls may go up.
 Often, to come prepared with enough details to truly be valuable, you’ll likely have to do that research on your own.

-Shift from Negotiation to Collaboration
+Shift from Procurement Negotiation to Supply Chain Collaboration

 It can’t be stressed enough–the biggest savings don’t happen because of at-the-table price squabbling.
 Any savings at the table are simply an exercise in supplier profit compression or saying, “Give me a better price.”
 But all that will do is give suppliers a bad taste.